Outer Banks North Carolina

-Cut off from the mainland by the Intercoastal Waterway, the Outer Banks are fragile ribbons of sand that trace the contours of the coastline for 100 miles.
-From north to south, the barrier islands of Bodie, Roanoke, Hatteras and Ocracoke, essentially large sandbars, are linked by bridges and ferries.
-The quiet, far northern communities of Corrola, Duck and Southern Shores are popular with well-heeled vacationers and retirees.
-The nearly contiguous Bodie Island towns of Kitty Hawk, Kill Devil Hills and Nags Head are heavily developed and more populist in nature, with fried fish joints, outdoor bars, motels and dozens of sandals ‘n’ sunblock shops.
-Roanoke Island, west of Bodie Island, is home to the tiny fishing village of Wanchese and the town of Manteo, home to the ‘Lost Colony, ’ whose British settler inhabitants disappeared without a trace in the 1580s.
-Further south, Hatteras Island is a protected national seashore with a few small villages and a wild, windswept beauty.
-At the tail end of the banks, wild ponies run free and salty old Bankers shuck oysters and weave hammocks on Ocracoke Island, accessible only by ferry.
+The Outer Banks are fragile ribbons of sand tracing the coastline for more than 100 miles, separated from the mainland by sounds and waterways.
+From north to south, barrier islands Bodie (pronounced 'body'), Roanoke, Hatteras and Ocracoke, essentially large sandbars, are linked by bridges and ferries.
+The far-northern communities Corolla (kur-all-ah), Duck and Southern Shores are former duck-hunting grounds for the wealthy, and are quiet and upscale.
+Nearly contiguous Bodie Island towns Kitty Hawk, Kill Devil Hills and Nags Head are developed and more populated, with fried-fish joints, drive-through beer shops, motels and sandals and sunblock stores.
+Roanoke Island, west of Bodie, offers Colonial history and the quaint waterfront town Manteo.
+Further south, Hatteras Island is a protected national seashore with tiny villages and a wild, windswept beauty.
+At Outer Banks' southern end, find old salts, shuck oysters and weave hammocks on Ocracoke Island, accessible only by ferry.

 Get to the heart of Outer Banks with one of our in-depth, award-winning guidebooks, covering maps, itineraries, and expert guidance.